DNACENSolutions/NetworkasCodeAIAssistant/README.md

 # Important Note

 - As mentioned above in the features, the latest version of the `catalyst-center-ansible-iac` repository is automatically cloned into your workspace as `ai-assistant-catalyst-center-ansible-iac`. **Please do not modify this folder**, as it is managed by the extension and used to support its functionality.
+- This cloned folder will be automatically updated to reflect new changes and workflows.

 ---